lidesdk/framework/readme.rst

 First install lide shell from github:

-**note:**
+**Note:**
 Lide shell is a command line interpreter that makes sure that you have installed the correct versions of each library.

 .. code-block:: bash

-	$ mkdir lide
-	$ cd lide
+	$ mkdir lide && cd lide
 	$ git clone https://github.com/lidesdk/shell.git --recursive
+	$ export LIDE_PATH=~/$PWD

+Please follow the instructions for Windows: https://github.com/lidesdk/shell/tree/master#windows-installation Or follow the instructions for GNU/Linux: https://github.com/lidesdk/shell/tree/release-0.1#gnulinux-installation

 * If you don't have git installed on your system you can download the last stable version of lide shell installer: `from here <https://github.com/lidesdk/shell/releases>`_.